Soyuz TMA-M

 The Soyuz TMA-M was a spacecraft developed by Energia and operated by Roscosmos for human spaceflight.
-Introduced in 2010, it was a revision of the Soyuz spacecraft with upgrades over its predecessor, the Soyuz TMA.
-It flew a total of 23 missions from 2010-16, all carrying astronauts to the International Space Station (ISS).
-It was replaced by the Soyuz MS.
+Introduced in 2010, it was a revision of the Soyuz spacecraft with modernizations (the '-M' in the name) over its predecessor, the Soyuz TMA, primarily to the main flight computer and avionics.
+It flew a total of 20 missions from 2010 to 2016, all carrying astronauts to the International Space Station (ISS).
+It was replaced by the Soyuz MS, which introduced further modernized systems.

 Design

 The primary difference between the Soyuz TMA-M and the earlier Soyuz TMA was the removal of several pieces of outdated equipment, many of which were no longer in production.
 These included the 70 kg main digital computer, called Argon, and its analogue avionics.
 They were replaced with a new digital computer, the TsVM-101 and digital avionics.

 There were also changes to the spacecraft's structure, such as replacing the magnesium alloy used in the instrument module frame with an aluminium alloy, for easier manufacture.
 In combination, the changes reduced the vehicle's total mass by 70 kg.
 Additionally, power consumption was reduced throughout the ship, improving its overall efficiency.